retroenv/nesgodisasm/README.md

 * Windows: 10+
 * macOS: 10.15 Catalina+

-There are 2 options to install nesgodisasm:
+There are 2 options to install retrodisasm:

-1. Download and unpack a binary release from [Releases](https://github.com/retroenv/nesgodisasm/releases)
+1. Download and unpack a binary release from [Releases](https://github.com/retroenv/retrodisasm/releases)

 or

 2. Compile the latest release from source:

 ```
-go install github.com/retroenv/nesgodisasm@latest
+go install github.com/retroenv/retrodisasm@latest
 ```

 Compiling the tool from source code needs to have a recent version of [Golang](https://go.dev/) installed.